jskopek/programming-lessons/_lessons/4-placing-things.markdown

 ..is in the *3rd colummn from the left*, and the *2nd column from the top*.

 To do this, we give each light a number.
 Actually, we give it two - a number from the left, and a number from the top.
-To figure out the number for each light, we start from the top left side of the screen.
-The light at the top left

 We can also use the same numbers to tell the computer how wide or tall to make something.
 So, for example, you could say "**draw a rectangle that starts from the 3rd light on the left and the 5th light on the top, and make it 5 lights wide and 3 lights tall**".